What Is a RAID Log and Why Should I Use One?

 With risks, you list those that think might occur over the life cycle of the project.
 For each of the risks, you note the probability of it actually happening.
 Then write what actions you plan to take if it does show up and how those actions will resolve it.

-For the actions section, there needs an owner, too.
-The owner would be assigned to every action that you listed that needs to be done.
-Having an owner makes sure that the action is managed and will not fall through the cracks of a busy project.
+For the assumptions section, there needs an owner, too.
+The owner would be assigned an action item for each assumption that you listed that needs to be done.
+Having an owner makes sure that the assumption is monitored and verified to be true and will not fall through the cracks of a busy project.

 Issues

-Issues come up in a project, and each one needs to be clearly identified here.
-Note what the plan is for dealing with the issue, who is going to lead that initiative, what the schedule for review will be and how it will be marked done when resolved.
+Issues come up in a project, and each one needs to be identified here.
+Note what the plan is for dealing with the issue, who is going to lead that issue management initiative, what the schedule for review will be and how it will be marked done when resolved.

 Decisions

-As for decisions, again this is merely a list of decisions that need to be made over the course of the project.
+As for decisions, again this is merely a list of decisions that need to be made throughout the project.
 Consider it a way to collect the thought process of the project, a record of what decisions were made, who made them and why.

 As you can see, a RAID log is merely a method for keeping all this information organized and easily managed during the project.
 It’s not hard to learn but it can be somewhat of a hurdle to clear at first.
 But once you get used to keeping a paper trail of these four topics, it’ll become second nature and prove an asset.